-23. BANK BALANCES AND CASH
+21. BANK BALANCES AND CASH

-Bank balances carry interest at market rates which range from 0.01% to 0.35% (2012: 0.01% to 0.36%) per annum.
+Bank balances carry interest at market rates which range from 0.01% to 0.35% (2013: 0.01% to 0.35%) per annum.

-The carrying amounts of the Group's balances denominated in currencies other than financial currencies of the relevant group entities at the reporting date are as follows:
+The carrying amounts of the Group's bank balances and cash denominated in currencies other than financial currencies of the relevant group entities at the reporting date are as follows: